 Review the text below using track changes:

+With SAP Document and Reporting Compliance, cloud edition

-With SAP Document and Reporting Compliance, cloud edition you can optimize automation and minimize noncompliance risks while fulfilling real-time, periodic, and ad hoc mandates worldwide.
+With SAP Document and Reporting Compliance, cloud edition, you can optimize automation and minimize noncompliance risks while fulfilling real-time, periodic, and ad hoc mandates worldwide.

-As the cloud edition is build on SAP BTP, you can subscribe and access the solution in a few minutes using a booster.
+As the cloud edition is built on SAP BTP, you can subscribe to and access the solution in a few minutes using a booster.

 You have just received your welcome email with login details for the global account in SAP BTP.
 Now what do you do?

 You must set up a subaccount for the cloud edition in SAP BTP.
-Subaccounts let you structure a global account according to your organization’s and project’s requirements concerning members, authorizations and entitlements.
+Subaccounts let you structure a global account according to your organization and project requirements concerning members, authorizations, and entitlements.
 Thanks to a booster , the steps for setting up a subaccount are automated.
-The system first checks that all prerequisites are meet.
+The system first checks that all prerequisites are met.

-In your Global account, in the SAP BTP cockpit, navigate to the Booster tab.
+In your global account, in the SAP BTP cockpit, navigate to the booster tab.
 Open the Set up an Account for SAP Document and Reporting Compliance, Cloud Edition booster.

 Choose Start.
 The system first checks that all prerequisites are met.

-Under Scenario, you choose to Create subaccount.
+Under Scenario, you choose to create a subaccount.

 Depending on your license agreement, you will have different plans under the service plan.
 Select the service plan, Cloud Edition Application, which is the application subscription for the subaccount.

-You should create different subaccounts for testing and production purpose.
+You should create different subaccounts for testing and production purposes.

 You enter the required details.
 Choose one of the available regions, for example, Europe.
 Enter the subdomain.